trevordevore/levurehelper-dataview/README.md

 `close control` is sent when the user scrolls the row that is being edited out of view and caching is not turned on.

+## The `animate selections` property

+The DataView can animate selections of rows that are not currently in view.
+You need to set the `viewProp["animate selections"]` property to true and have the [animationEngine](https://github.com/derbrill/animationEngine) library in use.